Lerumo Lions F.C.

 Lerumo Lions is a South African soccer club from Bethanie in the North West Province that plays in the National First Division.

 History

-Founded in 2023 after Sibongile Marokana purchased Bokone NW, which she renamed Lerumo Lions, the team finished second in the North West stream of the 2024–25 SAFA Second Division before purchasing the National First Division status from Pretoria Callies.
+Founded in 2023 after Sibongile Marokana purchased Bokone NW, which she renamed Lerumo Lions, the team finished second in the North West stream of the 2024–25 SAFA Second Division before purchasing National First Division status from Pretoria Callies.